leejet/stable-diffusion.cpp/examples/server/README.md

   --force-sdxl-vae-conv-scale              force use of conv scale on sdxl vae --offload-to-cpu                         place the weights in RAM to save VRAM, and automatically load them into VRAM when needed
-  --mmap                                   whether to memory-map model --control-net-cpu                        keep controlnet in cpu (for low vram) --clip-on-cpu                            keep clip in cpu (for low vram) --vae-on-cpu                             keep vae in cpu (for low vram) --fa                                     use flash attention --diffusion-fa                           use flash attention in the diffusion model only --diffusion-conv-direct                  use ggml_conv2d_direct in the diffusion model
+  --mmap                                   whether to memory-map model --fa                                     use flash attention --diffusion-fa                           use flash attention in the diffusion model only --diffusion-conv-direct                  use ggml_conv2d_direct in the diffusion model